Suryansh2002/jsondb/README.md

 Taking upto 0.01 second for 1 file insert when 10000 files were inserted one by one

-Taking 0.0028 second for 1 files read when 10000 files were read
+Taking 0.0028 second for 1 file read when 10000 files were read

 Note: I did the test on my laptop , which has i5-3337u